 Gum disease is a disease that happens to your gums.
 It is an infection.
 While some infections you can get in your body are painful, gum disease usually isn’t painful in the beginning stages.
 If you don’t take care of your mouth, you can have serious consequences when it comes to gum disease.
 Need more information?
-Let Michael Yokoyama, D.D.S give you information on gum disease and how to prevent it.
+Let Dr. Bembey and Dr. Yokoyama give you information on gum disease and how to prevent it.

 Learn more about what is periodontal disease.